After a 12-year gap, the 1948 London Olympics was the first Summer Olympics held since the 1936 Games in Berlin.

-Less than three years after the war had ended, Britain’s economic climate was poor, and food and clothing were still being rationed.
-Also, due to their role in the Second World War, Germany and Japan were not invited to participate.
+Less than three years after the end of the Second World War, Britain’s economic climate was poor, and food and clothing were still being rationed.
+Also, due to their role in the war, Germany and Japan were not invited to participate.
 Thus the 1948 Olympics became known as the ’Austerity Games’.
 No new sports venues were built, and athletes were housed in existing accommodation.

 This was the second time that London hosted the Olympics, the first being in 1908.
 When the Games returned to London in 2012, it became the only city to have had the honour of hosting the Olympics three times.